Green Flowers: Their Meanings, Symbolism, and Folklore

-Whether or not green is actually the most common flower hue, the color itself is certainly prevalent across natural ecosystems in almost every corner of the world.
-In many cultures, the color green carries a meaning and symbolism associated with rebirth, vitality, fertility, and renewal, as well as purity, relaxation, calm, and nature.
+If you had to guess — right off the top of your head — which flower color is most commonly found in nature, what would your answer be?
+Pink?
+White?
+Yellow?
+Red?
+Not quite!
+The answer is actually green.
+In many cultures, the color green carries a meaning and symbolism associated with rebirth, vitality, fertility, renewal, purity, relaxation, calm, and nature.
 A gift of green flowers can send a message of hope, celebration, healing, and peace.
-And in many cultures, green is associated with fortune and wealth, making green blossoms a perfect way to wish someone “good luck” or say congratulations.
+And, in many cultures, green is associated with fortune and wealth, making green blossoms a perfect way to wish someone “good luck” or say congratulations.

-General Meaning and Symbolism of Green Flowers
+The Symbolism of Green Flowers

 Anywhere plants grow, you’ll find the color green.
 In most cultures, the hue has meaning.
 Of course, there are exceptions, such as some cultures in the Arctic, Namibia, and Papua New Guinea that don’t recognize green and blue as distinct colors.
 In ancient Mesopotamia, the same words were often used for both yellow and green.

 In the Islamic world, green is associated with paradise and life.
-It’s thought to be the prophet Muhamad’s favorite color; those in paradise are often depicted as wearing green robes or sitting on green cushions.
+It’s thought to be the prophet Muhamad’s favorite color; those in paradise are often depicted as wearing green robes or sitting on cushions.
 The Iranian and Saudi Arabian flags contain green elements.

 Green Flower Meaning in Ancient Times